oktavilla/PortfolioDeck-Docs/google-analytics.markdown

 1. Copy the tracking ID code.
 2. Login to your PortfolioDeck admin and click the "Customize" button in the menu.
-2. Click the “Add a tracking code” button in the Google Analytics box.
+2. Click the “Set your Analytics ID” button in the Google Analytics box.
-3. Paste the tracking ID code in the ”Tracking code” field and click “Save changes”.
+3. Paste the tracking ID code in the ”Analytics ID” field and click “Save changes”.